texnixe/kirby-related-pages/readme.md

 # Kirby Related Pages

 Related Pages is a [Kirby CMS](https://getkirby.com) plugin that lets you fetch pages related to the current page based on matching values in a given field.
+The resulting collection is sorted by number of matches as an indicator of relevance.

 Example:
 The current page has a tags field with three values (red, green, blue).
 You want to find all sibling pages with at least 2 matching tag values.